zyfrank/ipfs-s3c-storj-plugin/README.md

 start your test storj env. by using storj-sim network run

-when you use ./build/ipfs add *, the file will be feed to storj
+when you use ./build/ipfs add *, the file will be fed to storj